Medical clearance is an important but confusing part of joining the military. Acceptance into an ROTC program is no exception.

 Need help understanding the DoDMERB process?
 We are here to help you understand the ROTC medical qualification process.

-Listen below as LTC Kirkland explores the DoDMERB medical process in our podcast with a parent whose son recently went through the process.
+Listen to our premium podcast episode on DoDMERB here.
+In this episode, LTC Kirkland explores the DoDMERB medical process in our podcast with a parent whose son recently went through the process.